Reflective Practice is not “Today was a Lovely Day’ It is so Much More

 - Discuss ways to inspire your team to become better at reflective practice

-Completing this course – Reflective Practice is NOT (6 hours) may be used as Teacher Identified Professional Development/Learning addressing: APTS 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation.
+Completing this course – Reflective Practice (6 hours) may be used as Teacher Identified Professional Development/Learning addressing: APTS 6.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation.

 - APTS 6.3.2: Contribute to collegial discussions and apply constructive feedback from colleagues to improve professional knowledge and practice